Maurice Anthony Crowley

-Maurice Anthony Crowley SPS, is an Irish-born prelate who served as Bishop of the Roman Catholic Diocese of Kitale, Kenya from 1998 until his age-related retirement in 2022.
+Maurice Anthony Crowley S.P.S. (born 11 May 1946), is an Irish-born prelate who served as Bishop of the Roman Catholic Diocese of Kitale, Kenya from 1998 until his age-related retirement in 2022.
 He concurrently served as Apostolic Administrator of the Roman Catholic Diocese of Eldoret, Kenya from 2017 until 2020.
 He is a member of the Saint Patrick's Missionary Society.
 He was appointed bishop on 3 April 1998 by Pope John Paul II.

 Early life and education

 He was born on 11 May 1946 in Berrings, in the Diocese of Clovne, County Cork, Ireland.
 He studied Philosophy and Theology before he was ordained a member of the Kiltegan Fathers and a priest in June 1972.
 In 1968, he graduated with a Bachelor of Science degree from the University College Cork, prior to his priestly ordination..

 Priest

 On 4 June 1972 he was ordained a priest of the St. Patrick's Missionary Society at Killamoate, Wicklow, Leinster, Ireland by the hands of Bishop James Moynagh, S.P.S., Bishop Emeritus of Calabar.
 He served in that capacity until 3 April 1998.

+Father Crowley taught physics at Saint Patrick's High School.
+He concurrently served as parish priest and school chaplain.
+This was during the 1980's.